bullet-db/bullet-db.github.io/docs/backend/ingestion.md

 ## Installing the Record directly

 Generally, you depend on the Bullet Core artifact for your Stream Processor when you plug in the piece that gets your data into the Stream processor.
-The Bullet Core artifact already brings in the Bullet Record container as well.
+The Bullet Core artifact already brings in the Bullet Record containers as well.
 See the usage for the [Storm](storm-setup.md#installation) for an example.

 However, if you need it, the artifacts are available through JCenter to depend on them in code directly.
 You will need to add the repository.
 Below is a Maven example: